skyfox69/jsapi/README.md

 end
 ```

-A callback specified by `api_callback` can be referred as below.
+A callback specified by an `api_callback` directive can be referred as below.

 ```ruby
 api_operation do